 Intrapersonal Intelligence (Self Smart)

-I hope you are finding these Multiple Intelligence activities useful as you plan day camps or lessons for children in your care.
+I hope you are finding these Multiple Intelligence activities useful as you plan lessons for children in your care.
 If you would like to see more of these unit studies as I create them, you can become a follower of this blog.